SitizenFX/QAGE/CONTRIBUTING.md

 # Contributors guidelines

-This document summarizes the most important points for people interested in contributing to Godot, especially via bug reports or pull requests.
+This document summarizes the most important points for people interested in contributing to Vage, especially via bug reports or pull requests.

 Godot has a dedicated [Contributing documentation](https://contributing.godotengine.org/en/latest/organization/how_to_contribute.html) which details these points and more, and is a recommended read.